The Musical Mungai Family

 Originally published by The Pamplin Media Group: http://publications.pmgnews.com/fpubs/portrait-our-families-2015/

 Two energetic young boys sit al side-by-side pianos.
 When they strike the keys, it’s apparent they are skilled beyond their years.

 Encouraged to master the piano by their parents, Segeni and Melissa Mungai.
 Benjamin and Njenga take piano playing seriously.
 Benjamin, 13, has achieved distinctions with his commanding competitive solo performances.
 For three consecutive years, he has earned a superior rating.
 This past April, he was awarded the Gold Cup by the National Federation of Music Clubs.

 Njenga, 7, finds playing fun and enjoys the challenge of memorizing the notes and tunes.
+He has also taken it upon himself to learn a little more on the music theory with the help of this best ear training app and will.
 “Njenga is near a perfectionist, so he likes to play music to the exact standards,” says his father.
 “He gets a little bothered when it doesn’t work out.”

 “I’m on book three,” quips the Ridgewood Elementary School student.

 Nearly every day, the Cedar Hills family gingerly balances academics, competitive sports and piano, the boys honing their skills through lessons at Westside Music School in Beaverton.
 With guidance from Claudia Reinsch, the owner or the school, and teacher Aron Bernstein, these young pianists are mastering the black and white keys.
 Reinsch includes singing – “a natural way to learn a song” – during her school’s group piano experience.
 The lessons are preparing her students for a lifetime, and for competitions.

 Developing a meaningful relationship with music and taking home trophies motivates Ben, who works hard at improving this performance ability.